Yuli Gurriel Preview, Player Props: Marlins vs. Rays

 Yuli Gurriel At The Plate

-- Gurriel has 13 doubles, three triples, three home runs and 23 walks while batting .257.
+- Gurriel has 13 doubles, three triples, three home runs and 23 walks while hitting .253.

-- Looking at the 81 games he has played this season, he's went deep in three of them (3.7%), and in 1% of his trips to the dish.
+- In three games this year, he has gone deep (3.7%, and 1% of his trips to the dish).

-- He has scored in 24 of 81 games this season, and more than once 3 times.
+- He has scored in 29.3% of his games this season, with two or more runs scored in 3.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.